mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 a=origincookie`.
 The user then visits https://account.site.example
 which tries to set a cookie `Set-Cookie: a=domaincookie;
 Domain=site.example`.
-The second cookie would fail to be set because the cookie would shadow“a=origincookie”.
+The second cookie would fail to be set because the cookie would shadow "a=origincookie".
 ~~~

 Next, alter the storage model in Section 5.4 of {{RFC6265bis}} by
-adding“scheme” and “port” to the list of fields the user agent stores
+adding "scheme" and "port" to the list of fields the user agent stores
 about each cookie, and setting them.
-Also, lets refer to the newly
+Also, let's refer to the newly
-created cookie by “new-cookie” by altering step 3 of the algorithm
+created cookie by "new-cookie" by altering step 3 of the algorithm
 from:

 ~~~